Year 4: Blog items

 Counting

-For example, start at 0 and count up to 48 and back again
+For example, start at 0 and count to 1500 and back again

 Times tables and Number facts